Munna-Git/Data-Cleaning-Project/README.md

 As for the datetime columns, I learned (the hard way) that trying to fill 'NaT' values with strings turns the whole column into 'object' type.
 So in the end, I left 'NaT' alone - they represent missing timestamps just fine.

 ---

+## **Repository Navigation**

+To help you explore the contents of this repository with ease, here’s a quick guide:

+### **NewsAPI Project**

+- **Raw Data**: Check out the News API Raw Dataset to see the original, untouched data pulled directly from the API.

+- **Pre-Processed Data**: Want to see the cleaned version?
+Head over to the News API pre processed dataset.

+- **Analysis**: Dive into the insights and visualizations in the News_API_Analysis.ipynb notebook.

+### **Messy Patient Dataset Project**

+- **Raw Data**: Explore the original chaos in the Numerical Raw Messy patient data.

+- **Pre-Processed Data**: For the cleaned and structured version, see the Numerical Pre-processed patient data.

+**Analysis**: The Numerical Data Cleaning.ipynb notebook walks through the entire cleaning process and analysis.

+### **Project Notes**
+I’ve also included the raw documentation I wrote while working through both projects - feel free to check those out if you want a behind-the-scenes look into my thought process (and maybe a few moments of chaos).
+Have fun exploring!

 ### **Final Thoughts**